Royal Black Institution: Organisation and events

 The organisation is structured with the Imperial Grand Black Chapter as the presiding body, and which comprises representatives from County Chapters.
 Counties are sub-divided into districts, which are formed by groups of preceptories.

+Royal Black institution partake in charity for communities around the world.
+In 2011, 17 members travelled to Uganda to carry out projects, and provided a hospital with £90,000 in aid.

 The RBI claim that their basis is the promotion of scripture and the principles of the Protestant Reformation.
-It has preceptories throughout the world, mainly in the major English-speaking countries, and is particularly strong in Newfoundland.
+It has preceptories throughout the world, mainly in the major English-speaking countries, and is particularly strong in Newfoundland and Labrador.

-In 1931, on the day before a planned demonstration by members of the Royal Black Institution, crossing the border from Northern Ireland and into the then Irish Free State, the IRA occupied Cootehill in County Cavan, as a counter protest.